MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/admin-site-enhancements/README.md

 ### Log In / Log Out

 * **Change Login URL**.
 Improve site security by using a custom login URL, e.g. www.example.com/backend
+* **Site Identity on Login Page**.
+Use the site icon and URL to replace the default WordPress logo with link to wordpress.org on the login page.
 * **Log In/Out Menu**.
 Enable log in, log out and dynamic log in/out menu item for addition to any menu.
 * **Last Login Column**.
 Log when users on the site last logged in and display the date and time in the users list table.
 * **Redirect After Login / Logout**.
 Set custom redirect URL for all or some user roles after login / logout.

 ### Custom Code

+* **[[PRO](https://www.wpase.com/rdme-to-web)] Code Snippets Manager**.
+Conveniently add and manage CSS, JS, HTML and PHP code snippets to modify your site's content, design, behaviour and functionalities
 * **Custom Admin CSS**.
 Add custom CSS on all admin pages for all user roles.
 * **Custom Frontend CSS**.
 Add custom CSS on all frontend pages for all user roles.
 * **Insert &lt;head&gt;, &lt;body&gt; and &lt;footer&gt; Code**.
 Easily insert &lt;meta&gt;, &lt;link&gt;, &lt;script&gt; and &lt;style&gt; tags, Google Analytics, Tag Manager, AdSense, Ads Conversion and Optimize code, Facebook, TikTok and Twitter pixels, etc.